NGINX

 Assumptions and Adaptation

 This guide makes a few assumptions.
 These assumptions may require adaptation in more advanced and complex scenarios.
 We can not reasonably have examples for every advanced configuration option that exists.
-The following are the assumptions we make:
+Some of these values can automatically be replaced with documentation variables.

 • Deployment Scenario: